HomeBlog

 Generative engine optimisation structures content and entities so large language models retrieve, trust, and cite your brand inside synthesised answers.
 It is a systems discipline, not a single tactic.
 SEO, AEO, and GEO stack as complementary layers.
 SEO earns the ranking; answer engine optimisation wins the answer box; GEO earns citations across generative engines.

 The urgency comes from buyer behaviour.
-Gartner projects traditional search volume will fall 25% by 2026 as buyers move to AI chatbots.
+Traditional search volume keeps shifting toward AI chatbots as buyers change how they research.
 Discovery is shifting into ChatGPT, Perplexity, and Gemini.
 Treat GEO as the next layer on your answer engine optimisation work, mapped in our AI search visibility cluster.

 How is GEO different from SEO and AEO?